economycomfort/docker/README.md

 it's fine.

 ## Appdata symlink
-For convenience, a symlink should point to where container service configuration files live.
+For convenience, a symlink should point to where container service configuration files live:

-  source ~/.env && ln -s $APPDATA appdata
+`source ~/.env && ln -s $APPDATA appdata`

 Or run the somewhat-unnecessary `./set_symlink.sh` script.